luismiramirez/gogifs/README.md

 ## Small Go webapp with Martini

-Easy as a pie, two endpoints.
+Easy as a pie, three endpoints.

 ### To upload reactions